Turmbergbahn

-The line first opened in 1888 by the Turmbergbahn Durlach AG, and its original form used the water ballast system of propulsion, similar to that still used by the Nerobergbahn in Wiesbaden.
+The line first opened in 1888 by the Turmbergbahn Durlach AG, and in its original form used the water ballast system of propulsion, similar to that still used by the Nerobergbahn in Wiesbaden.
 Operation of the funicular was interrupted twice during World War II, once near the beginning, and again from 1945 to 1946.
 The line was comprehensively rebuilt in 1966, and the water ballast drive was replaced by a conventional electric drive.
+It was run by the Verkehrsbetriebe Karlsruhe, the operator of the Karlsruhe tram and bus system.

-In 2019 it was decided to extend the tracks of the funicular railway to the foot of the hill bringing it closer to the terminal station of the tram in Durlach.
-It is now run by the Verkehrsbetriebe Karlsruhe, the operator of Karlsruhe's trams.
+In 2019, it was decided to extend the tracks of the funicular railway to the foot of the hill bringing it closer to the terminal station of the tram in Durlach.
+On 29 December 2024, the Turmbergbahn closed, as the technical operating licence ran out the end of that year.
+The planned renewal and extension received its planning approval in November 2024 and the final decision by Karlsruhe city council to renew the system was taken on 21 January 2025.

-The funicular has the following technical parameters:
+The funicular had the following technical parameters: